swt30/thesis/chapters/00-preface/00-preface.md

             and said, "Go for it."

 preface: |
-         This dissertation is the result of work at the Institute of Astronomy under the supervision of Nikku Madhusudhan.
+         This dissertation is the result of work under the supervision of Nikku Madhusudhan.
 He provided guidance, ideas, and some editing of the text.
 Ian Parry and Christopher Tout also provided advice and editing.
-I wrote all the code and performed all the analysis on which this dissertation is based.
-All external sources of data are referenced in the text.
-All figures are my own except where indicated.
+Except where explicitly stated, I wrote all the code and performed all the analysis on which this dissertation is based.
+All external sources of data are referenced in the text and all figures are my own except where indicated.

-         Parts of this dissertation have been previously published or will be submitted for publication. \Cref{sec:an-improved-water-equation-of-state; sec:watery-planet-interiors} are based on our paper, "In hot water: effects of temperature-dependent interiors on the radii of water-rich super-Earths".^[@Thomas2016] \Cref{sec:heating-and-the-atmosphere} and parts of \cref{sec:phase-structure-and-migration} are based on "Internal heating of watery super-Earths", to be submitted. \Cref{sec:a-water-rich-super-earth} is based on "Madhu's waterworld paper title";^[@Madhusudhan2016] I contributed the interior structure models for that paper.
+         Parts of this dissertation have been previously published or will be submitted for publication. \Cref{sec:an-improved-water-equation-of-state; sec:watery-planet-interiors} are based on our paper, "In hot water: effects of temperature-dependent interiors on the radii of water-rich super-Earths".^[@Thomas2016] \Cref{sec:heating-and-the-atmosphere} and parts of \cref{sec:phase-structure-and-migration} are based on "Internal heating of watery super-Earths", to be submitted. \Cref{sec:a-water-rich-super-earth} is based on "Madhu and Oli's waterworld paper title";^[@Madhusudhan2016] I contributed the interior structure models for that paper.

          \newthought{I hereby declare} that this dissertation entitled "Internal and atmospheric structures of heated watery super-Earths" is the result of my own work and includes nothing which is the outcome of work done in collaboration except as declared in this Preface and specified in the text.
 It is not substantially the same as any that I have submitted or is being concurrently submitted for a degree or diploma or other qualification at the University of Cambridge or any other University or similar institution.